schaes/Assignment1/README.md

 iii.
 Try to submit the form with an invalid email address and verify that a relevant error message appears iv.
 Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+In addition, you should mention in this section how your project looks and works on different browsers and screen sizes:]

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+# PROBLEMS
+- currently most devices work except ipad air and asus zenbook fold because the arrow on the left will go offscreen for some reason but other than that they work.

+- the video carousel in the songs page has a problem.
+When you click one video and go to the next, the audio will keep playing and overlap with the current's audio if you play the current video. (tldr: video audio will overlap with each other when played at the same time.)

 # Credits
 - Content